nhubi/disProject/README.md

-# disProject
+# Optimized Navigation Behavior of Multiple Robots Based on Motor-schema
-Optimized Navigation behavior of multiple robots based on motor-schema
+A project in the scope of the course 'Distributed Intelligent Systems' at EPFL.